pkboe/certisign/README.md

 This tool will create a cyptogenic certificate which will be unique and can be verified to check whether the certificate is valid or not.
 Inspired by credly.

-## 🚧Currently In Early stage of planning...🚧
+## 🚧Currently In Early stage of development...🚧

 ### Coming Soon 🚀